TiagoOliveiraa/tiagooliveiraa/README.md

 ### Hey!
-My name is Tiago Oliveira and im a Computer Engineer.
+I'm Tiago Oliveira.

+##Computer Engineer.

-I'm currently working as a sysadmin on a consultant company in Coimbra,Portugal.
+#Currently working as a sysadmin on a consultant company in Coimbra,Portugal.

 I'm trying to learn Software/Web developing tools, but im focused now in learning python/django framework, planning to learn next javascript.